S&T Cooperation S&T Cooperation

 For more details: http://www.saha.ac.in/web/photon-factory-home

 On 23 March 2021, H.E.
 Shri Sanjay Kumar Verma and Dr. KOSUGI Nobuhiro, Director of Institute of Material Structure Science signed the extension of MoU for Indian Beam Line, a key bilateral initiative for strategic S&T partnership and it has been further extended upto March 2023.
+Third phase extension is in process.

-MoU between DAE and KEK: A memorandum of understanding was signed, in Feb 2012, between the Department of Atomic Energy (DAE) and KEK to establish collaborative activities, and to focus on developments in the field of particle physics through KEK’s Belle-II experiment, detector research and development projects, synchrotron science, and accelerator science.
+MoU between DAE and KEKA memorandum of understanding was signed, in Feb 2012, between the Department of Atomic Energy (DAE) and KEK to establish collaborative activities, and to focus on developments in the field of particle physics through KEK’s Belle-II experiment, detector research and development projects, synchrotron science, and accelerator science.
 The MoU facilitates collaboration for R&D with DAE institutions viz.
 Rajaramanna Center for Advanced Technology, Indore, Saha Institute of Nuclear Physics, Kolkata and Bhabha Atomic Research Center (BARC), Mumbai on various aspects of accelerator research.

 Cooperation in Earth and Marine Sciences & Technology